9 to 11 nights

 Our South Wales Coast & Severn Estuary holidays are available to walk March to October.

-We arrange holidays along this section of the Welsh Coast between Mar - Oct.
-Generally, The South Wales Coast has a mild, temperate climate and plenty of opportunities throughout the year to make the most of the fair weather at places like Penarth, Cardiff Bay, Barry and Porthcawl.
+We arrange holidays along this section of the Welsh Coast between Mar - October.
+Generally, the South Wales coast has a mild, temperate climate and plenty of opportunities throughout the year to make the most of the fair weather at places like Penarth, Cardiff Bay, Barry and Porthcawl.

 Getting to the most well connected route out of the Wales Coast Path shouldn't be a problem.
-Eastbound trains run directly to Swansea, while other directions typically change at Bristol Parkway & Cardiff.
-Those coming in overseas can fly directly to Cardiff and there are also regular bus services running nearby all sections of the path.
+Eastbound trains run directly to Swansea, while other directions typically change at Bristol Parkway and Cardiff.
+There are good overseas connections from Cardiff International airport and regular bus services running nearby all sections of the path.

 South Wales Coast & Severn Estuary Client Reviews